* About : Microsoft 365 Copilot

 Who can use it

-This service is available to active McGill students, faculty, and staff.
+This service is available to active McGill faculty and staff with eligible licenses.

 Request access to the service

-There are different versions of Microsoft Copilot.
-McGill has a license for the Commercial Data Protection (secure) version that protects our data and conforms to the University's privacy and data protection standards.
-It is crucial to use the Commercial Data Protection (secure) version for McGill-related tasks.
-A public version of Copilot is available, but it does not conform to the University’s privacy and data protection standards and should not be used for McGill-related purposes.
+There are different versions of Copilot.
+McGill has a license for the Enterprise Data Protection (secure) version that protects our data and conforms to the University's privacy and data protection standards.
+It is crucial to use the Enterprise Data Protection (secure) version for McGill-related tasks.
+A public version is available, but it does not conform to the University's privacy and data protection standards and should not be used for McGill-related purposes.

-There are two ways to access the Commercial Data Protection (secure) version of Microsoft Copilot:
+There are many ways to access the Enterprise Data Protection (secure) version of Copilot:

 information